jarrid-xyz/keyper-tutorial/6-use-cases/6-1-whole-file-encryption-on-cloud-storage-aws/README.md

 ## Scenario

-Your security scan tool has identified that the GCS path `GCS_FILE_PATH_WITH_VULN` has vulnerabilities, and you'd like to encrypt it as remediation.
+Your security scan tool has identified that the S3 path `S3_FILE_PATH_WITH_VULN` has vulnerabilities, and you'd like to encrypt it as remediation.

 ## Steps